|

 By then of course I was horrified by the sheer amount of time it had taken to build the silly program, but I was more horrified still to realize that the whole thing would be a waste if I didn't put in the sprite support to finish it off.
 So I put in sprite support, as well as an "Add Sprites" GUI and a couple small ASM ROM modifications.
 I quickly wrapped up most of the loose ends by early September.

-In late September it was finally released to the public for the first time.
+On September 24 of 2000 it was finally released to the public for the first time.
 At that point I thought my job was pretty much complete, other than perhaps for a few minor revisions that could be added as needed.

-Well, there were indeed a few revisions and fixes.
+As for Lunar Magic, there were indeed a few revisions and fixes to be done.
 And then a few more.
 And then some extra ASM enhancements to the game.
 And then a few more of those too.
-Before I knew it it was already September 2001, a full year since Lunar Magic had first been released.
-In that time I had added extra graphics, 4bpp support, custom palettes, clipboard support, extended animated tiles, bypass dialogs, Japanese ROM support, layer 2 editing of the overworld, and all sorts of other minor enhancements.
+Before I knew it, it was already September 2001, a full year since Lunar Magic had first been released.
+In that time I had added extra graphics, 4bpp support, custom palettes, clipboard support, extended animated tiles, bypass dialogs, Japanese ROM support, layer 2 editing for the overworld, and all sorts of other minor enhancements.

 After releasing version 1.51 in September 2002, there was a long period where I was busy with other things.
 Development on the program slowed to a crawl.
-This was also around the same time that I and Zero-G started working on Demo World TLC, but it also stalled early in 2003.
+This was also around the same time that I and Zero-G started working on Demo World TLC (our own hack of SMW), but it also stalled early in 2003.
 It wasn't until mid-2003 that we started trying to get it done in time for LM's next release.
-LM was updated to allow for far more ExGFX files, and a new feature was added for level-specific tile and palette animation.
+Private dev builds of LM were updated for DW:TLC to allow for far more ExGFX files, and a new feature was added for level-specific tile and palette animation.
 The overworld was also finally finished off with animation and a sprite editing mode.

 |